 The Russians were interested in the effectiveness of rehab centers in the US, how they are funded and who manages them.
 The Americans wanted to know whether 12-step programs are used in Russia and to what extent.

 According to Scott Gillette, there has only been a 20% rehab success for addicts in the past fifty years in traditional facilities in the US.
-His goal is to create more effective treatment options.
+His goal is to create more effective treatment options and make them readily available for any Substance Abuse Professional Provider.
 He believes that nutrient therapy is an important part of rehabilitation and provided graphs showing how substance abuse can alter body chemistry in a way that promotes more addictive cravings.
 Balancing the body chemistry is key along with peer counseling support.

 Putting politics aside and sharing experiences can benefit so many people in need.
 One World has done a remarkable job of bringing together two cultures who are desperate for answers on how to combat drug and alcohol addiction.